fsbolero/fsbolero.github.io/docs/index.md

 ---
 title: Getting started
+subtitle: "Welcome to Bolero: F# on WebAssembly!"
 ---

-Welcome to Bolero: F# on WebAssembly!

-## What is Bolero?
+### What is Bolero?

 Bolero is a set of free and open-source libraries and tools to write [**WebAssembly**](https://webassembly.org/) applications in [**F#**](https://fsharp.org/).
 With it, you can write fully dynamic client-side web applications from the comfort of a strongly-typed functional language, all with great performance.